ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 The third option would lead to more programs being accepted, as it would allow programs in which type-family reduction is necessary to discover that the kind `k` is of the form `TYPE r`.
 I (@sheaf) have chosen (3.) for the moment, but if it turns out to cause problems it will be very easy to pivot back to (2.).

+### Where specifically are we emitting these constraints?

+Under the `GHC.Tc.Gen` module hierarchy:
+  - `GHC.Tc.Gen.App` for function applications,
+  - `GHC.Tc.Gen.Bind` for bindings,
+  - `GHC.Tc.Gen.Pat` for patterns,
+  - ...

 ## Solving FixedRuntimeRep constraints